SalomePlatform/adao/doc/en/ref_operator_requirements.rst

 .. warning::

-  it is strongly recommended not to use this explicit "multiple" functions definition without a very strong computing justification.
+  It is strongly recommended not to use this explicit "multiple" functions definition without a very strong computing justification.
 This treatment is already done by default in ADAO to increase performances.
 Only the very experienced user, seeking to manage particularly difficult cases, can be